 What was I doing wrong?
 The “school room” looked so perfectly equipped and appointed with arts and crafts, learning kits, activities, educational posters, and so much more.
 Then it hit me.
 One main benefit of homeschooling is getting to know your child’s learning style.
 I knew from experience that my son was a physical learner.
 He was also an existential learner who needed to constantly move around and ask big questions.
 He loved science–specifically paleontology and biology.
 Also, he loved fantasy books and stories from mythology.
 He was a learner who didn’t like the demands of school all that much.
 He wanted to learn about things he was deeply interested in.
 So, I let his interests influence how I set up the dining room.

 Homeschool 101: Set Up a Learning Space

 Before you invest in anything, get to know your child’s learning style.

-Using a dry erase board, a piece of paper, or a wall planner, write down a simple schedule which can be displayed prominently.
+Using a dry-erase board, a piece of paper, or a wall planner, write down a simple schedule that is displayed prominently.
 Remember, kids who homeschool do not have to be schooled 7-8 hours a day as in a traditional school.
 Cut your homeschool time way back, and keep lessons to no more than 20-30 minutes.
-In our case, we did away with creating schedules that started and ended at certain times because it created too much anxiety for finishing and moving on to the next experience.
+In our case, we did away with creating homeschool schedules that started and ended at certain times because it created too much anxiety about finishing and moving on to the next experience.
 Instead, we’d write “Reading: 30 minutes” or “Online Math Games: 20 minutes.”
-Other kids thrive on set times, so just do what works for you.
+Other kids thrive on set times, so do what works for you.
 After a few days, your child will go straight to the schedule board to see what the day will bring.